dustinpfister/blog_posts/_posts/linux-tee.md

 layout: post
 categories: linux
 id: 719
-updated: 2020-10-08 14:54:38
+updated: 2020-10-08 14:55:39
-version: 1.1
+version: 1.2
 ---

 The [Linux tee](https://linuxize.com/post/linux-tee-command/) command can be used to redirect the standard output of one command to [one or more files and or commands](https://unix.stackexchange.com/questions/28503/how-can-i-send-stdout-to-multiple-commands).
-In this post I will be going over several examples of the linux tee command combined with both pupping and redirection of standard out pout two many files at once in one command line.
+In this post I will be going over several examples of the Linux tee command combined with both pupping and redirection of standard out pout two many files at once in one command line.

 <!-- more -->